The BioFiles - Bill Hubick

 Life cycle

-There is one generation a year in the most of the northern parts of its range, with caterpillars seen from late June to October (Wagner 2005).
+There is one generation a year in most of the northern parts of its range, with caterpillars seen from late June to October (Wagner 2005).
 Two generations or more from Missouri south.

 Egg